 You cannot compare Brazil to anywhere else when it comes to the quality of coffee.
 They are one of the world’s largest producers of coffee.
 In 2015 they produced 36.89 million bags of coffee; each weighs 60kgs.
 Their coffee gets prepared in three ways wet (washed), dry (natural), and semi-wash (pulp natural).

 The natural one is just way beyond compliment.
 After picking up the coffee cherries, they dry those as they are without taking off mucilage or skin.

 The process is complicated to get done without damaging the beans.
 In Brazilian coffee, chocolate and spice flavors are very popular and common.
 These coffees can leave an everlasting impression in your mouth.

-In Kenya, most coffee is prepared by following the wet method to provide you the best quality possible.
-They remove the sugary coating on the beans through a fermentation process and, that's how they become dried.
+In Kenya, most coffee is prepared by following the wet method to provide you with the best quality possible.
+They remove the sugary coating on the beans through a fermentation process and, that’s how they become dried.

 You would be surprised to know that coffee beans in Kenya grow 14,000 to 20,000 meters high above the ground.
 For this reason, Kenyan coffee has got Strictly Hard Bean (SHB) status and Strictly High Grown (SHG) status.

 Talking about Central America, the first picture most people get to their mind is Guatemala and Costa Rica.
 There will be a big catastrophe in the global coffee market if this region stops supplying coffee.
 The Central American area is famous for producing clean and bright coffees.